By Matt Fahrner, on March 12th, 2011% If you get something like this in your Cisco’s IOS firewall log:

 |

-My Resume I've worked in professionally for a large discount retailer in the systems, networking, security, and programming arenas for the last 25+ years, much of it in leadership or management roles.
+My Resume I've worked in professionally in the systems, networking, security, and programming arenas for the last 25+ years, much of it in leadership or management roles.
+I am equally comfortable in highly technical “hands on” scenarios as with interacting with executives to drive projects forward.

-Caveat Emptor The views expressed here are strictly my own and do not represent those of my employer, its officers, nor any other organization or individuals, whether connected by employment or any other association.
+Caveat Emptor The views expressed here are strictly my own and do not represent those of my employer, its officers, nor any other organization.

 |